-1. Constitutes and appoints ROGELIO M. SARMIENTO or in his absence, or if there is no proxy specifically designated in the foregoing space, the CHAIRMAN OF THE BOARD OF THE CORPORATION, or in his absence, the PRESIDENT OF THE CORPORATION, or in his absence, the CHAIRMAN OF THE MEETING, as his duly constituted proxy with full power of substitution and appointment, to vote, for and in his behalf, all of the shares of the capital stock of the Corporation registered in the name of the undersigned stockholder in the books of the Corporation, at the Annual Meeting of the Stockholders of the Corporation to be held at 7RS Restaurant, Rosalie's Building, Patubig, Marilao, Bulacan on Friday, June 24, 2016 at 2:00 in the afternoon and at any adjournment (s) or postponement (s) thereof, as follows:
+1. Constitutes and appoints ROGELIO M. SARMIENTO or in designated in the foregoing space, the CHAIRMAN OF T absence, the PRESIDENT OF THE CORPORATION, or in his his duly constituted proxy with full power of substitution and HE BOARD OF absence, the C THE CORPORA HAIRMAN OF T ATION, or in his HE MEETING, as of the shares of the capital stock of the Corpor stockholder in the books of the Corporation, at the Annual M be held at 7RS Restaurant, Rosalie's Building, Patubig, at 2:00 in the afternoon and at any adjournment (s) or po ation registered leeting of the St Marilao, Bula in the name of cockholders of the can on Friday, the undersigned ne Corporation to June 24, 2016 SUBJECT FOR AGAINST ABSTAIN 1.
+Approval of the minutes of the previous annual

-SUBJECT FOR AGAINST ABSTAIN
+L SOBJECT 10 AGATIO ADSTAIL

 1. Approval of the minutes of the previous annual

 stockholders' meeting

 2. Confirmation and ratification of the acts of the Board

 of Directors and Officers;

 3. Election of Directors

 4. Appointment of the External Auditor;

 5. Appointment of the Stock and Transfer Agent